 Travel Vaccination Service

 You may need travel vaccinations and health advice, depending on where you are visiting.
 To help us advise you on the protection you may need, please complete the Travel Health Questionnaire (link below) and return it to the practice at least 8 weeks before departure date.
-If you return it later than this deadline, we may be unable to provide all appointments required for your Travel Vaccinations, and therefore you may need to attend a local private clinic and pay their fees.
+If you return it later than this deadline, we may be unable to provide all the appointments required for your NHS Travel Vaccinations, and therefore you may need to attend a local private clinic and pay their fees.

 If you would like to know more about your travel destination and what vacinations you are likely to require, use the link below to be directed to the fit for travel website.